luxmentis/SiestaExt/README.md

 the main implementation of `ResourceView`.

-### Multiple resources
+### Multiple resources, either all at once...

-Your content block can use more than one resource.
+Your content block can use more than one resource, and will be displayed once they all have content.
+Particularly useful if you're intertwining content from multiple resources.

-(Alternatively you could
-use separate `ResourceView`s of course, but your content might be intertwined, or you might want everything loaded before anything is displayed.)

-You can also nest `ResourceView`s.
-Slice and dice things however you want.

 ```swift
 struct MultipleSampleView: View {